Exchange Rate Regimes

 The Classical Gold Standard and Price-Specie-Flow Mechanism

 During the 19th and early 20th centuries until World War I, the “classical gold standard” prevailed.
 Major currencies like the US dollar and the British pound were tied to fixed gold quantities.
-Gold acted as the standard unit for pricing goods and assets through the “price-specie-flow mechanism.”
-Trade surpluses led to increased gold reserves, expanding money supply and prices, while deficits caused gold outflows, decreasing prices and boosting exports.
-National currencies were backed by gold, maintaining supply limitations.
+Gold acted as the numeraire – the standard unit for pricing goods and assets through the “price-specie-flow mechanism.”
+Trade surpluses led to the accumulation of gold as payments, increasing gold reserves, expanding money supply and prices and decreasing exports.
+On the contrary trade deficits caused gold outflows, fall in prices and increased exports.
+National currencies were backed by gold, and a country could only print as much money as its gold reserves allowed.

 Bretton Woods System and Transition to Flexible Rates

-After World War II, a new system called the Bretton Woods system was introduced in 1944.
+A new system called the Bretton Woods system was introduced in 1944, during the latter stages of World War II.
 This system featured fixed exchange rates with occasional realignments.
 The United States, Japan, and many European industrial countries adhered to this framework.
 When exchange rate parities deviated significantly from supply-demand equilibrium, periodic realignments were executed to correct the imbalances.
 These realignments were integrated into standard monetary policy practices.

 However, the transition to flexible exchange rates brought unforeseen consequences, including heightened exchange rate volatility.
 This was attributed to investment-driven FX transactions, both for long-term investments and short-term speculation.
 These transactions played a more substantial role in determining spot exchange rates than previously acknowledged.